DooubleTap/DooubleTap/README.md

 My Roleplay server is: [RPQC]

 - 🌱 I'm a Gamer who loves roleplay!
 - Please note that some repos on my profile were forked from other developers and are not all mine.
+Some of them are also old codes i found online and added to github for safekeeping.
 If it's mine, it will say it in the README

 ## My Skills